 What are we doing to tackle Vehicle Crime?

 - Targeting persistent offenders

 - Targeting uninsured and untaxed cars

-- Targeting vehicle owners who leave items on display in parked
+- Raising awareness with vehicle owners who leave items on

 - Using Automatic Number Plate Recognition (ANPR) systems to